+llectual or developmental disability.

+Verification of Provid

+Entity Responsib le for Verification:

 ODP

-Frequency of Verification:
+Frequency of Ver rification:

-At least once during a 3-year monitoring cycle and more New providers may be qualified more frequently dependance assigned to.
+e and more frequently when deemed necessary by ODP. atly depending on which monitoring cycle they are

-Appendix C: Participant Services
+Appendix C: Par

-C-1/C-3: Service Specification
+C-1/C-3 3: Service Specification on

-State laws, regulations and policies referenced in the specificathe Medicaid agency or the operating agency (if applicable).
-Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the specified in statute.
+the Medicaid agency or and policies referenced in the the operating agency (if appl e specification are readily available to CMS upon request through licable).

+Service Type:

+Other Service 8440 100(1)(0) (1) (1) and the state of t

+As provided in 42 CFR specified in statute.
+9440.180(b)(9), the State reg quests the authority to provide the following additional service not

 Service Title:

-Small Group Employment
+Small Group Employm nent

 HCBS Taxonomy:

+iicbs raxonomy.

 Category 1: Sub-Category 1:

-03 Supported Employment 03022 ongoing supported employment, group
+03 Supported Er nployment 03022 ongoing supported employment, group

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Service Definition (Scope):
+Service Definition (Sco

-Category 4: Sub-Category 4:
+Category 4: - Sub-Category 4:

+1 1 1